 When brands take a stand on issues using social media, the top three reactions of consumers were positive, ranging from intrigued to impressed and engaged.
 This trumped negative emotions and shows the power of speaking out to drive positive engagement leading to brand loyalty and inevitably sales.

-Sometimes there are issues that are so significant, a brand ignoring them can be seen as a negative.
+It can happen that some issues are so significant, that a brand ignoring them can be seen as a negative.
 Global movements such as #MeToo and #BlackLivesMatter had such an impact on society they infiltrated culture and media.
 Choosing to not acknowledge them may demonstrate a brand’s lack of interest in issues that matter.
 According to Sprout Social’s research, the top four issues that consumers want brands to take a stand on are human rights, poverty, environment, and education.

 Social media is an important tool for supporting and commenting on social issues.
 But there’s a skill to use the platforms effectively.